 As another school in the Matlock and Dales Primary Partnership the school has new leadership arrangements.
-Educationally the pupils at the end of Year 6 attained some of the best outcomes in the trust.
-Many made rapid progress in their learning because of effective teaching.
+Educationally the pupils at the end of Year 6 attain well because of the quality first teaching throughout school.
+The school has revised the approach to the teaching of writing which has had a positive impact on pupil outcomes.